-The world of technology is constantly evolving and strives to create new solutions, as well as to improve the old ones.
-Consequently, the life cycle of every software sooner or later reaches its inevitable end.
+The world of technology is constantly evolving - striving to create new solutions and improve the old ones.
+Consequently, the life cycle of any software sooner or later reaches its inevitable end.
 Such a fate awaits the distinguished and still popular Drupal 7 with the end of its official support by the developers.
-This is a great moment to recall the novelties it brought in relation to the previous versions and to shed some light on what's next.
+This is the perfect moment to recall the novelties it brought in relation to the previous versions and shed some light on what's next.

-Released on 5 January 2011, Drupal 7 was the successor to Drupal 6, obviously, and brought many awaited and – above all – necessary changes.
-Here are some of the most important ones.
+Released on 5 January 2011, Drupal 7 was the successor to Drupal 6, obviously.
+It brought many awaited and, above all, necessary changes.
+Learn about some of the most important ones.

 - Content Construction Kit (CCK) became a module in the Drupal 7 core.

-In addition, there were many smaller, but no less important improvements, such as: improvement of performance and security, changes in hooks and API, reduction of system requirements, ability to create shortcuts, scheduling tasks using cron, and many, many more.
+In addition, there were many smaller but no less essential improvements, such as: improvement of performance and security, changes in hooks and API, reduction of system requirements, ability to create shortcuts, scheduling tasks using cron, and many, many more.

 Drupal 7 end of life - change of date

-The introduction of Drupal 8 meant a very big and significant change towards the development of the system.
-Let's take a look at some of the most important changes and improvements when compared to the previous version.
+You cannot compare Drupal 7 with Drupal 10, not to mention intermediate versions.
+The introduction of Drupal 8 was a tremendous and significant change in the direction of system development.
+Let's look at some of the most important changes and improvements over the previous version.

 - Drupal has been rewritten using the Symfony framework.
 For those unfamiliar with the topic, Symfony is one of the most popular PHP frameworks.
 Therefore, from the very beginning Drupal could boast that it gets a lot of support from the community and creators associated with Symfony.
 This change is actually so big, because the earlier Drupal versions weren’t based on any such powerful frameworks.